ntk148v/void.nvim/readme.md

 ## Contributing

-I encourage contributions to enhance the functionality and compatibility of darkvoid.nvim.
+I encourage contributions to enhance the functionality and compatibility of void.nvim.
 To contribute:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.